Sony A7R vs RX1R

 It is notable that the A7R offers wifi support, while the RX1R does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the A7R and the RX1R have been discontinued, but can regularly be found used on eBay.
+Both the A7R and the RX1R have been discontinued, but can regularly be found used on ebay.
 The RX1R was replaced by the Sony RX1R II, while the A7R was followed by the Sony A7R II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony website.
+Further information on the features and operation of the A7R and RX1R can be found, respectively, in the Sony A7R Manual (free pdf) or the online Sony RX1R Manual.

 So what is the bottom line?
 Is the Sony A7R better than the Sony RX1R or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.